SOMA.

 What is this

 It writes plausible-looking almost-English.
-At this scale, that is the point: the interesting part is watching a sub-megabyte network learn spelling, morphology, and the rhythm of prose — and seeing exactly which expert handles which character as it happens.
+At this scale, that is the point: the interesting part is watching a sub-megabyte network learn spelling, morphology, and the rhythm of prose as it happens.

 How it runs here

 Inference happens on your device.
-The matrix kernels are hand-written WebAssembly SIMD (f32x4, dual accumulators) running in a Web Worker; layer norms and gate nonlinearities stay in JavaScript, which keeps the browser bit-for-bit consistent with the reference implementation (verified to <10⁻⁶ against the training math).
+The matrix kernels are hand-written WebAssembly SIMD (f32x4, dual accumulators) running in a Web Worker, with a plain typed-array fallback if WASM SIMD is unavailable.
 Typical throughput is thousands of tokens per second on a laptop.
-If WASM SIMD is unavailable the page falls back to a plain typed-array engine.

 The page fetches one file of weights (soma.bin: a JSON header + raw fp32 tensors), caches it, and all inference after that is local — generation makes zero network requests.
 The only telemetry is an anonymous page-view count; the text you type and generate never leaves the tab.